zokypri/kafka-docker/README.md

     1:  Clone the repositories kafka-docker, news-service, alert-service and police-service
     2:  Navigate to kafla-doocker repository
+    3:  Execute "docker compose build" to build the entire project
-    3:  Run "docker compose up" in terminal to launch the entire microservices architecture
+    4:  Execute "docker compose up" in terminal to launch the entire microservices architecture

 # Swagger links
 Police Service: